-The Notes are unsecured promises of Barclays Bank PLC and are not secured debt.
+The Notes are unsecured promises of Barclays and are not secured debt.
 The Notes are riskier than ordinary unsecured debt securities.
-As stated in the Prospectus, an investment in the Notes includes the following risks
+As stated in the Prospectus, an investment in the Notes carries certain risks:

-- Even if the value of the Index at maturity or upon redemption exceeds the initial Index level, Noteholders may receive less than the principal amount of their Notes. - Noteholders will not benefit from any increase in the value of the Index if such increase is not reflected in the value of the Index on the applicable valuation date. - There are restrictions on the minimum number of Notes a Noteholder may redeem and on the dates on which a Noteholder may redeem them. - The market value of the Notes may be influenced by many unpredictable factors, including volatile stock prices. - Historical values of the Index or any Index component should not be taken as an indication of the future performance of the Index during the term of the Notes. - Investing in a security linked to an index based on emerging market stocks bears potential risks. - The Notes are subject to foreign exchange risk.
+- Even if the value of the Index at maturity or upon redemption exceeds the initial Index level, Note holders may receive less than the principal amount of their Notes. - Note holders will not benefit from any increase in the value of the Index if such increase is not reflected in the value of the Index on the applicable valuation date. - There are restrictions on the minimum number of Notes a Note holder may redeem and on the dates on which a Note holder may redeem them. - The market value of the Notes may be influenced by many unpredictable factors, including volatile stock prices.

-- The liquidity, trading value and amounts payable under the Notes could be affected by the actions of the U.S. and Indian governments. - Even though the U.S. dollar and the Indian rupee are traded around-the-clock, the Notes will trade only during regular trading hours in the United States. - Foreign exchange rate information may not be readily available. - Changes in Barclays' credit ratings may affect the market value of the Notes. - Noteholders will not receive interest payments on the Notes or have rights in the exchange traded futures contracts constituting the Index components. - There may not be an active trading market in the Notes; sales in the secondary market may result in significant losses. - Trading and other transactions by Barclays Bank PLC or its affiliates in instruments linked to the Index or Index components may impair the market value of the Notes. - The liquidity of the market for the Notes may vary materially over time. - Barclays' business activities may create conflicts of interest. - Barclays Bank PLC and its affiliates have no affiliation with MSCI and are not responsible for its public disclosure of information, which may change over time. - The policies of MSCI and changes that affect the composition and valuation of the Index or the index components could affect the amount payable on the Notes and their market value. - The rights of Barclays Bank PLC to use the Index are subject to the terms of a license agreement. - There are potential conflicts of interest between the Noteholders and the calculation agent. - If a market disruption event has occurred or exists on a valuation date, the calculation agent can postpone the determination of the value of the Index or the maturity date or a redemption date. - Concentration risks associated with the index may adversely affect the market price of the securities.
+- Historical values of the Index or any Index component should not be taken as an indication of the future performance of the Index during the term of the Notes. - Investing in a security linked to an index based on emerging market stocks bears potential risks. - The Notes are subject to foreign exchange risk. - The liquidity, trading value and amounts payable under the Notes could be affected by the actions of the U.S. and Indian governments. - Even though the U.S. dollar and the Indian rupee are traded around-theclock, the Notes will trade only during regular trading hours in the United States. - Foreign exchange rate information may not be readily available. - Changes in Barclays' credit ratings may affect the market value of the Notes. - Note holders will not receive interest payments on the Notes or have rights in the exchange traded futures contracts constituting the Index components. - There may not be an active trading market in the Notes; sales in the secondary market may result in significant losses. - Trading and other transactions by Barclays or its affiliates in instruments linked to the Index or Index components may impair the market value of the Notes. - The liquidity of the market for the Notes may vary materially over time. - Barclays' business activities may create conflicts of interest. - Barclays and its affiliates have no affiliation with MSCI and are not responsible for its public disclosure of information, which may change over time. - The policies of MSCI and changes that affect the Index or the Index components could affect the amount payable on the Notes and their market value. - The rights of Barclays to use the Index are subject to the terms of a license agreement. - There are potential conflicts of interest between the Noteholders and the calculation agent. - If a market disruption event has occurred or exists on a valuation date, the calculation agent can postpone the determination of the value of the Index or the maturity date or a redemption date. - Concentration risks associated with the Index may adversely affect the market price of the securities.

-Exchange Rules Applicable to Trading in the ETN
+Exchange Rules Applicable to Trading in the Shares

-Trading in the Shares on ISE is subject to ISE equity trading rules.
+Trading in the Notes on BX is subject to BX equity trading rules.